Yaodong: Earthquake resilience

-The death toll of approximately 810,000 from the 1556 Shaanxi earthquake is claimed to be in part because it was centered on the Loess Plateau, where many yaodongs collapsed.
+The death toll of approximately 100,000 direct deaths from the 1556 Shaanxi earthquake is claimed to be in part because it was centered on the Loess Plateau, where many yaodongs collapsed.
 Though yaodongs were found to have better earthquake resistance than some other types of dwelling common in the region, such as adobe buildings, at lower earthquake intensities wooden truss buildings collapsed at lower rates than yaodong.
 As a result of the 1920 Haiyuan earthquake both conventional homes and yaodongs collapsed, since neither type of dwelling common to the area was particularly earthquake resilient.
 According to eyewitnesses, yaodongs withstood the 1976 Tangshan earthquake better than conventional homes, attributed to the soft soil of the region.
 In Ningxia however, yaodongs were three times more likely to collapse during an earthquake compared to conventional homes.
 This was attributed to harder soil and the yaodongs being mainly located at the foot of valleys, vulnerable to landslides.